Cannon-Lab/Neuron_Simulator/README.md

-# Neuron_Simulator
+## Neuron_Simulator
-Simulation package to teach principles of neuronal excitability for medical students and graduate students
+Simulation software to teach principles of neuronal excitability for medical students and graduate students.

+Runs under WIndows, no support for MAC OS or iOS.